Dwight Anderson (gridiron football)

-Dwight Anderson (born July 5, 1981) is a former professional Canadian football defensive back in the Canadian Football League (CFL).
+Dwight Anderson (born July 5, 1981) is a Jamaican-born former professional gridiron football defensive back who played in the National Football League (NFL) and Canadian Football League (CFL).
 He was signed by the St. Louis Rams as an undrafted free agent in 2004.
 He played college football at South Dakota.

 Anderson was also a member of the Carolina Panthers, Philadelphia Soul, Hamilton Tiger-Cats, Calgary Stampeders, Montreal Alouettes, Saskatchewan Roughriders and Toronto Argonauts.

-Early years
+Early life

 In high school, Anderson starred on the football field for Bloomfield High School in Bloomfield, Connecticut.
 There he earned All-State football honors from the New Haven Register in 1999.